-When it comes to buying a suit there’s a bit more to it than simply choosing a style or a colour.
+When it comes to buying a complete suit there’s a bit more to it than simply choosing a style or a colour.
 Suites feature a number of components so you’ll need to choose the main function and consider whether you’re looking to buy a complete suit if it’s for work, special occasions or for another purpose.
 It’s important to work out what you need before you make your appointment with your tailor so we’ve provided you with the ultimate suit shopping list to make sure every detail is taken care of.

 Suit Shopping Checklist